How Your Shop Should Address the Tech Shortage

 Treat all employees well.
 Have them involved somewhat in running the business.
 This way they have some “skin in the game” because everyone will benefit.
 I recommend taking an employee out to lunch occasionally cycling through all your employees.
 Talk to them, let them talk to you.
 Listen.

-Doing these suggested and other simple things will make a big difference in all the employees’ attitude and your bottom line.
+Doing these suggestions and other simple things will make a big difference in all the employees’ attitudes and your bottom line.
 Believe me, this works and it is so simple.

 I looked to the ceiling in the shop to see how much dirt and dust is on the rafters.
 Some shops I visited literally had inches of this dust piled up.
 Realize there is probably some asbestos in the dust too!